arikw/write-right-extension/src/README.md

 ## Use Cases

 WriteRight is especially useful for users who need to switch between different writing directions frequently.
+Some examples are:

-For example, on Windows, users can change the writing direction to LTR or RTL using CTRL + LEFT or RIGHT SHIFT shortcuts.
+- On Windows, users can change the writing direction to LTR or RTL using CTRL + LEFT or RIGHT SHIFT shortcuts.
 This feature is missing from Chrome on Linux, but WriteRight enables it.
-WriteRight also automatically sets the writing direction in webpages that align the text to a fixed side.
+- WriteRight also automatically sets the writing direction in webpages that align the text to a fixed side.
 For example, in Google's website, the search field is fixed to LTR, but WriteRight can change it to RTL if needed.

 ## Installation